 In our work together, I hope to reflect the values and strengths that may have guided you in hard times, and help you reconnect with a sense of hope and possibility starting with how you see yourself.

-Right now, I’m open to working with individuals navigating a wide range of challenges, and I’d be honored to support you in whatever season you’re in.
+Right now, I’m open to working with individuals navigating a wide range of challenges.

 My approach to therapy is grounded in empathy, curiosity, and collaboration.